The Faith Community Nursing Interest Group

 Membership Executive Network Officer: Lily Cugliari-Kobayashi

-Communication Executive Network Officer: Michelle Solomon
+Communication Executive Network Officers: Michelle Solomon and Cathy Newman

 Policy and Political Action Executive Network Officer: Dot Klein

-Student Executive Network Officer: Khalila Campbell- Fagan
+Student Executive Network Officer: Khalila Campbell- Fagan and Theresa Santos

 Region 6, Toronto West: Lily Cugliari-Kobayashi, Maria Lippa